embee-research/Emotet/README.md

 ## Notes
 - The above links are to packed emotet samples, you will need to unpack them first.
 (VirtualAlloc + Hardware Breakpoint will work)
 - The Emotet samples have a key that is used to encode the API hashes, this changes between samples and you may need to update it.
-- To find the key
+- To find the key, locate the function that hashes the api name, and note the key after the return.

 <img width="554" alt="image" src="https://user-images.githubusercontent.com/82847168/199857070-8372737a-d143-4e9f-9241-7217b6412a99.png">